 — Trygve Sorvaag (@TrygveSorvaag) April 20, 2012

 Interesting decision by main #Norway papers to take #Breivik off front page.
-Yesterday's evidence in pure news terms was strongest yet.
+Yesterday's evidence in pure news terms was strongest yet.7.59am: Good morning.
+Welcome to live coverage of day five of the trial of Anders Behring Breivik.

 — Matthew Price (@matthewwprice) April 20, 2012